 Welcome for new students

 There is a College-wide welcome event for all new students in Arts and Law which includes an address from the University’s Vice-Chancellor and the Head of College.
-The College’s careers team representatives will also be there to help you start planning how to get the most out of your time here right from the start.

 Students 'Staying Local'